 - Works even if app crashes: DNS-level failover doesn't require your app to be running

-- Simple maintenance page: Just static HTML in S3
+- Simple error page: Just static HTML in S3

 - Cost-effective during outages: S3 hosting is pennies compared to running instances